pingcap/tispark/docs/design/2022-03-21-delete-support.md

 ## Goals
 **Must have**
 - Support delete bypass TiDB and provide friendly API with spark SQL
-- Compatible with TiDB 4. x and 5. x
+- Compatible with TiDB 4.x and 5.x

 **Nice to have**
 - Optimize the code in the write feature which can be reused.
 Because write and delete have similar logic.
 However, the code in the write is hard to reuse.